 - Personal Income Tax (PIT) – An employee-paid tax on earned income.

-When the EDD conducts an audit, the purpose of the audit is to determine if an employer has fully paid the payroll taxes it owes under California law.
-This includes the employer’s direct tax liability as well as the SDI and PIT taxes it is required to withhold from employees’ compensation.
+When the Employment Development Department conducts an audit, the purpose of the audit is to determine if an employer has fully paid the payroll taxes it owes under California law.
+As a result, this includes the employer’s direct tax liability as well as the SDI and PIT taxes it is required to withhold from employees’ compensation.
 As summarized in the EDD’s Information Sheet for the Employment Tax Audit Process:

 “The payroll tax audit [EDD audit] verifies compliance with the [California Unemployment Insurance Code (CUIC)], ensures workers are properly classified, payments made to employees are properly reported, and protects workers’ rights to receive benefits.”